CentroEPiaggio/pisa-iit-soft-hand/soft_hand/soft_hand_transmission_interface/README.md

 2. `cd ros_control` && `git checkout indigo-devel` to ensure you are in the indigo version

-3. Copy the following files within the transmission interface package using the corresponding folder:
+3. Copy the following files within the ros_control/transmission_interface package using the corresponding folder:

   * `include/transmission_interface/adaptive_synergy_transmission.h`
   * `include/transmission_interface/adaptive_synergy_transmission_loader.h`